Skip to main content

 And the next thing I always like to do with any customer facing teammates is to show them the before and after.
 This works even better if you can take a piece of feedback that someone in the room actually did submit and flip it into what it could have been had all the questions been asked.

-Or if you have a, concrete example where you’d gone back and dug deeper.
+Or if you have a concrete example where you’d gone back and dug deeper.
 So it might look something like this.
 On the left, you’ve got this less useful one liner, just a request for a particular feature.
 They want revenue fields in the API.
 Cool.
 Nice.
 But would it be any useful?

-Would it be any use?
+Would it be of any use?
 You have you know what the customer is trying to achieve, a task they have to do, the [00:27:00] problem they currently have.
 Sorry, but yeah, on the right, this is where you have much more information, right?
 So this is where the problem is.

-Problem that they have the context what they’re doing right now to get this task done.
+Problem that they have the context of what they’re doing right now to get this task done.
 What they don’t like about it, how often they face this pain point.
 So you can see the difference between what happened when he dug in and ask those questions.
 There’s still a mention of the idea that they’re, they have to solve this problem.

 As a product manager, we understand what they’re trying to do, and we can explore whether this is, in fact, the best way of doing it.
 There still might be other, more efficient ways of doing this.
 But besides that 1 feature request, we now understand more about the problem and can start exploring outside that.